tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener采集/采集文本日志/完全正则格式_intl_en.md

 Example 2: original timestamp: `2017-12-10 08:00:00`; parsing format: `%Y-%m-%d %H:%M:%S`.
 Example 3: original timestamp: `12/10/2017, 08:00:00`; parsing format: `%m/%d/%Y, %H:%M:%S`.

->Second can be used as the unit of log time.
+>!Second can be used as the unit of log time.
 If the time is entered in a wrong format, the collection time is used as the log time.

 ### 8. Setting filter conditions